Listen to the podcast

-“And Jesus cried out again with a loud voice and yielded up his spirit.”
+And Jesus cried out again with a loud voice and yielded up his spirit (Matthew 27:50).

 Finally, after several attempts to get them to see the futility in their positions, I conceded any further hope of a ceasefire.
 From my chair, there would be no redemptive-relational-progress on that day.
 They were too mad, too self-justified, too hurt, too unforgiving, and too stubborn to change.
-At that point, I gave up and recommended the combatants continue their fighting.
-Yes…I told them to pursue their anger toward each other.
+At that point, I gave up and recommended that the combatants continue their fighting.
+Yes.
+I told them to pursue their anger toward each other.
 Keep on keeping on.
 Duke it out.
 Then I paused and added, “But under one condition, I want to make a stipulation.”
 I said they could continue to fight all they wanted to as long as I could choose the location of all their future skirmishes.
 I said,

 Christ took this Christian couple’s sin by willingly giving up His life to the scorching judgment of His Father.
 His actions gave this pair a free pass, so to speak; God would never judge them for their past, present, and future sins (John 8:36; Romans 8:1).
-I further appealed to them as they prepared to duke it out to position their bodies in such a way that the cross of Christ would be in their sight lines.
+I further appealed to them as they prepared to duke it out to position their bodies in such a way that the cross of Christ would be in their sightlines.
 My hope was for them to get so close to the cross that the blood of the dying Lamb could figuratively drop on them as they sought to bite and devour each other (Galatians 5:15).

 Then I added that it would benefit them to intentionally, on occasion, glance at that cross during their conflict so that while they were wounding each other, they would be able to be reminded of the One whom God wounded for their transgressions (Isaiah 53:5).
 I hoped that the wooden beam (Matthew 7:3-5) would become an impediment to their blows; that they would have to figuratively reach or stretch around the cross before the other person could experience the intended pain.
-I wanted the cross to always be in their view, especially as their anger toward each other escalated.
+I wanted the cross to always be in their view, significantly as their anger toward each other escalated.

 As things stood, the cross was not preeminent in their thinking.
-Christ, at best, was on the periphery of their lives as they persisted in their argumentation and criticalness.
+At best, Christ was on the periphery of their lives as they persisted in their argumentation and criticalness.
 I wanted them to visually discern and viscerally experience the historical fact of the dying Lamb of God.
 I hoped God’s Spirit would burn the gospel deep into their minds.
 I wanted them to be affected by the horrible realities of the cross of Christ.